Ghow Swamp Aboriginal Place: Description of remains

-The initial descriptions of the crania from Kow Swamp identified "receding frontal squama, massive supraorbital regions and a supraglabella fossae..." which were considered to be "preserving an almost unmodified eastern erectus form" displaying a "..complex of archaic characteristics not seen in recent Aboriginal crania...".
+The initial descriptions of the crania from Ghow Swamp identified "receding frontal squama, massive supraorbital regions and a supraglabella fossae..." which were considered to be "preserving an almost unmodified eastern erectus form" displaying a "..complex of archaic characteristics not seen in recent Aboriginal crania...".
 The features were considered to indicate "the survival of Homo erectus features in Australia until as recently as 10,000 years ago".

-However, Donald Brothwell disputed this interpretation suggesting the vault size and shape at Kow Swamp had been influenced by artificial cranial deformation, particularly in Kow Swamp 5.
+However, Donald Brothwell disputed this interpretation suggesting the vault size and shape at Ghow Swamp had been influenced by artificial cranial deformation, particularly in Kow Swamp 5.

 The varying morphological and metrical comparisons of the burials have distinguished them from modern Aboriginal crania and also a more gracile group of Pleistocene remains found at Lake Mungo and Keilor.
 These differences have been used to postulate separate arrivals of distinct groups of people.
 However, more recent comparison does not support Thorne's dual Pleistocene population model.

 Repatriation

-Following a campaign by Aboriginal community groups to have human remains repatriated from Australian and overseas museum collections, Museum Victoria returned the Kow Swamp skeletons in 1990 to the Yorta Yorta people at Echuca who re-interred them.
-Casts of some of the Kow Swamp crania and mandibles are held by the Archaeology and Human Sciences department at the Australian National University, with some casts (including casts of KS1 and 5) being sent to the London Natural History Museum and other institutions.
-Despite extensive reconstruction, the Kow Swamp material was extremely fragmentary, with only two of the crania, KS1 and 5, being relatively complete.
+Following a campaign by Aboriginal community groups to have human remains repatriated from Australian and overseas museum collections, Museum Victoria returned the Ghow Swamp skeletons in 1990 to the Yorta Yorta people at Echuca who re-interred them.
+Casts of some of the Ghow Swamp crania and mandibles are held by the Archaeology and Human Sciences department at the Australian National University, with some casts (including casts of KS1 and 5) being sent to the Natural History Museum, London and other institutions.
+Despite extensive reconstruction, the Ghow Swamp material was extremely fragmentary, with only two of the crania, KS1 and 5, being relatively complete.

+Protected site

+On 6 October 2022, the 3177 ha site was gazetted as a protected Aboriginal place as determined by the Victorian Minister for Treaty and First Peoples, Gabrielle Williams, under the Aboriginal Heritage Act 2006.

+In 2025, it was reported that the Australian Government was considering including the archaeological site on the National Heritage List.